MaryamM4/MovieProjectGroup2/self-evaluation.md

 Q: Are all functions in .h and .cpp file documents (min -3): ENTER_NUMBER

-- -1 for each function not documented
+ Each function is commented.

 ## Location of error message or functionality

 State the file and function where the information can be found

-invalid command code: TODO(student)
+invalid command code: Store.cpp (executeCommand)

-invalid movie type: TODO(student)
+invalid movie type: Movie.cpp (createMovie)

-invalid customer ID: TODO(student)
+invalid customer ID: Store.cpp (executeCommand), HashTable (build)

-invalid movie: TODO(student)
+invalid movie: Movie.cpp (createMovie), Store.cpp (executeCommand)

-factory classes: TODO(student)
+factory classes: Movie.cpp (createMovie), HashTable.cpp (build)

-hashtable: TODO(student) (explain what the hashtable is used for)
+hashtable: HashTable.cpp, Store.customers.
+HashTable was used for storing customers.

-container used for comedy movies: TODO(student)
+container used for comedy movies: Movies* vector

-function for sorting comedy movies: TODO(student)
+function for sorting comedy movies: Movies* vector

-function where comedy movies are sorted: TODO(student)
+function where comedy movies are sorted: Movie.cpp (build), Store.cpp (returnEquivelent) Movies* vector

-functions called when retrieving a comedy movie based on title and year: TODO(student)
+functions called when retrieving a comedy movie based on title and year: Store.cpp (executeCommand, returnEquivelent)

-functions called for retrieving and printing customer history: TODO(student)
+functions called for retrieving and printing customer history: Store.cpp (displayCustomerHistory), Customer.cpp (displayBorrowingHistory)

-container used for customer history: TODO(student)
+container used for customer history: Customer.cpp (vector<borrowedMovie*>)

-functions called when borrowing a movie: TODO(student)
+functions called when borrowing a movie: Store.cpp (borrowMovie), Customer.cpp (borrowMovie), Movie.cpp (borrow)

-explain borrowing a movie that does not exist: TODO(student)
+explain borrowing a movie that does not exist: Store.cpp first check it's inventory to see if the file exists.
+At the point, it will abort before attempting to borrow.

-explain borrowing a movie that has 0 stock: TODO(student)
+explain borrowing a movie that has 0 stock: The Store checks inventory, returns true.
+Then it call's Movie's borrow function, which will return false because there not enough stock.
+At that pint Store will abort before calling the Customer's borrow function.

-explain returning a movie that customer has not checked out: TODO(student)
+explain returning a movie that customer has not checked out: Store retrieves the Customer, then goes through their borrowing history.
+If the history does not contain the movie, it prints an error message.

-any static_cast or dynamic_cast used: TODO(student)
+any static_cast or dynamic_cast used: Yes, for the Movies build and equal method.

 Q: Total points: ADD_ALL_POINTS (max 25)
+;) 100 / 25